 Hours and Special Closures

-Informational maps and brochures are available at the front door when the Center is closed.
-The Visitor Center driveway may be closed if road conditions are too muddy for vehicles.
+Informational maps and brochures are available at the front door when the center is closed.
+The Education Center driveway may be closed if road conditions are too muddy for vehicles.
 Visitors are welcome to hike in during these times.
-Handicapped accessible restrooms at the Visitor Center remain open 24 hours a day, seven days a week, throughout the year.
+Handicapped accessible restrooms at the Education Center remain open 24 hours a day, seven days a week, throughout the year.

 Painted Rock may be visited as part of a BLM guided tour or with a self guided tour permit, according to the calendar below.
 Resevations must be made at www.recreation.gov or by calling 1-877-444-6777.

 - March 1 to July 15: Painted Rock is available to visitation only via BLM guided tours.
 No other form of public visitation is allowed during this time period.

 - July 16 to end of February: Self-guided tour permit is available and required for unguided public access to Painted Rock.

 For details on obtaining a BLM self guided tour permit or BLM guided tour reservations please visit the Heritage Sites/Painted Rock web page.

 Current weather conditions are recorded near the center of the Monument and may not reflect what is happening throughout the Carrizo.
 This is especially true for rainfall.
 Temperatures can vary around ten degrees difference depending on your location.